andreassommer/andreassommer.github.io/README.md

 # andreassommer.github.io

-This site is under construction.

-Now that you're here, you can take a look at my repositories.
+This site is a stub.
+But now that you're here, you can take a look at my repositories.

 [optionlists](https://andreassommer.github.io/optionlists "Matlab tools for handling name-value pairs in function calls")
 \- Matlab tools for handling name-value pairs in function calls.